Best Scuba Diving in Savannah and Tybee Island

 - 9 Final Thoughts

 Although Tybee Island is smaller than other islands, it is still a very popular vacation spot for thousands of tourists from all over the world.
-The residents of Savannah use the island as a quiet getaway, given its serenity and beauty.
+The residents of Savannah, GA use the island as a quiet getaway, given its serenity and beauty.

 Among the numerous things that Savannah and Tybee Island have to offer, scuba diving has become increasingly popular over these years, mainly due to the warm, unperturbed weather and stunning aquatic recreation!